kudobuilder/kudo.dev/content/docs/cli/commands.md

 The name argument must be a name of the package in the repository, a URL or path to package in *.tgz format, or a path to an unpacked package directory.

+To specify a local path as an operator, the path has to start with `./`, `../` or `/`, otherwise KUDO expects the operatorname to be a package from the remote repository.

 ::: tip Usage
 `kubectl-kudo install <name> [flags]`
 :::